-Enter the right values to ensure you can log in to the device again.

-Client ID: Enter the OpenID username.

-Outgoing Proxy: Enter the proxy address for the OpenID connection to use a proxy server.

-Admin claim: Enter a value for the admin role.

-Provider URL: Enter the web link for the API endpoint authentication.
-Format should be https://[insert

-URL]/.well-known/openid-configuration

-Operator claim: Enter a value for the operator role.

-Require claim: Enter the data that should be in the token.

-Viewer claim: Enter the value for the viewer role.

-Remote user: Enter a value to identify remote users.
-This will help to display the current user in the device's web interface.

-Scopes: Optional scopes that could be part of the token.

-Client secret: Enter the OpenID password

-Save: Click to save the OpenID values.

-Enable OpenID: Turn on to close current connection and allow device authentication from the provider URL.
+If you can't use OpenID to sign in, use the Digest or Basic credentials you used when you configured OpenID to sign in.

+Client ID: Enter the OpenID username.Outgoing Proxy: Enter the proxy address for the OpenID connection to use a proxy server.Admin claim: Enter a value for the admin role.Provider URL: Enter the web link for the API endpoint authentication.
+Format should be https://[insert URL]/.well-known/openid-configurationOperator claim: Enter a value for the operator role.Require claim: Enter the data that should be in the token.Viewer claim: Enter the value for the viewer role.Remote user: Enter a value to identify remote users.
+This assists to display the current user in the device's web interface.Scopes: Optional scopes that could be part of the token.Client secret: Enter the OpenID password Save: Click to save the OpenID values.Enable OpenID: Turn on to close current connection and allow device authentication from the provider URL.